Blueshoe/website/content/blog/new-features-django-hurricane.md

 Webhooks for probe events
 :::
 :::globalParagraph
-In addition to this, we have also implemented a new feature for [Django-Hurricane](https://django-hurricane.io/){.bs-link-blue}: the ability to send **webhooks** to a specific address.
+In addition to this, we have also implemented a new feature for <a href="https://django-hurricane.io/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">Django-Hurricane</a>: the ability to send **webhooks** to a specific address.
 By now, there are three webhooks which correspond to the three probes.
 The first one is the startup webhook.
 It is run after the start of the HTTP server and sent to the specified address.
 Should the application have failed to start, a startup webhook with the status ‘failed’ is initiated.
 After this, the application is stopped.
 :::
 :::globalParagraph
 The liveness and readiness webhooks are initiated after the respective **probe requests**.
 The webhooks are only run following a change in state – i. e. when the first probe request occurs, which changes the state from ‘None’ to ‘Healthy/Unhealthy’, as well as when the state changes from ‘Healthy’ to ‘Unhealthy’ or from ‘Unhealthy’ to ‘Healthy’.
 In the case of a webhook with the status ‘failed’, a corresponding error traceback is also sent.